astronomer/docs/learn/use-case_snowpark_customer_analytics.md

 - Task `download_weaviate_backup`: To speed up the demonstration process, the data you use has been ingested  into Weaviate and vectorized in advance.
 The data was then backed up and stored in the cloud for easy restore.
 This task downloads the `backup.zip` and makes it available in a Docker mounted filesystem for the `restore_weaviate` task.

-- Task `restore_weaviate`: This task exists speeds up the demo for subsequent runs.
-By restoring prefetched embeddings to Weaviate, the later tasks will skip embeddings and only make calls to OpenAI for data it hasn't yet embedded.
+- Task `restore_weaviate`: This task speeds up the demo for subsequent runs.
+By restoring prefetched embeddings to Weaviate, later tasks skip embeddings and only make calls to OpenAI for data it hasn't yet embedded.

 - Task `check_model_registry`: This task checks if a Snowpark model registry exists in the specified database and schema.
 If not, it creates one and returns a dictionary containing the database and schema information.